kmmuntasir/atrium-tabs/docs/PRD-v1.0.md

 ### 3.2 Group Creation
 - Users pin the extension.
 Clicking the icon opens a popup showing the group list.
 A text input field at the bottom allows adding a new group by typing a name and hitting Enter/clicking "Add".
 The group is added to the list but not switched to.
 Switching occurs only by clicking the group name.
 - "Save current window as new group" feature: Pops a naming dialog pre-filled with "Window - Jul 30 @ 14:37".
 Obeys "Include Pinned Tabs in Groups" setting.
 Auto-assigns a unique color from the palette.
-- When a group with 0 tabs is switched to, a new tab is opened in the browser for that group.
+- Groups with 0 tabs are kept in the list.
+When a group with 0 tabs is switched to, a new tab is opened in the browser for that group.

 ### 3.3 Keyboard Shortcuts
 - Customizable via a custom settings UI.